resistics/resistics/docs/source/tutorial/up-and-running.rst

 Resistics can quickly run projects with default settings by using the :mod:`~resistics.project` API.
 Default configuration options are detailed in :ref:`features/configuration:Configuration parameters` section.

 Begin by loading the project and calculating spectra.
-Spectra can be batch calculated using the :meth:`~resistics.project.projectSpectra.calculateSpectra` method in :mod:`~resistics.project.projecSpectra`.
+Spectra can be batch calculated using the :meth:`~resistics.project.spectra.calculateSpectra` method in :mod:`~resistics.project.spectra`.
 The are several options for calculating spectra, which are detailed in the API documentation.

 .. literalinclude:: ../../../examples/tutorial/simpleRun.py
     :linenos:
     :language: python
-    :lines: 1-12
+    :lines: 1-11
     :lineno-start: 1

 .. note::